Anassidr/Coincap-etl-pipeline/README.md

 # Coincap-etl-pipeline
-## Using Airflow and Docker to ingest bitcoin data daily from the Coincap API to a postgres database
+## Using Airflow and Docker to fetch bitcoin data from the Coincap API and store it in postgres on a daily basis.

 ### Steps of this project: